6lihai/Lake-Remember-Moon/README.md

 To take advantage of gesture recognition, add a HandGestureRecognitionManager to your scene.
 In the project, the index finger click confirmation and two-finger pinch confirmation are mainly used to interact.
 In our projects, we use them in "Lighting the Flames" and "Collecting Clues".
-Tip: The gesture recognition feature is only available on devices with iOS 14.0 or later.
+⭕️Tips: The gesture recognition feature is only available on devices with iOS 14.0 or later.
 You can use both hand tracking and gesture recognition by adding both the Hand Tracking Manager and "HandGestureRecognitionManager" components to your scene.

 ## Interactive technology